We understand the dynamics of southern families and their ancestor families because we are southern.

-Yvonne specializes in Georgia and Deep South Research, Genetic Genealogy, and DNA analysis.
-She utilizes her education and skills to work with the Department of Defense POW/MIA Accounting Agency, U.S. Army Past Conflicts Repatriations Branch in Ft.
-Knox, Kentucky, to assist In identifying & locating Next of Kin & DNA-eligible family members of our Nation's unaccounted-for Heroes.
-She also accepts client work.
+She focuses on Georgia and Deep South Research, Genetic Genealogy, and Forensic Genealogy.
+She works with the Department of Defense POW/MIA Accounting Agency, U.S. Army Past Conflicts Repatriations Branch based in Ft.
+Knox, Kentucky.
+In this capacity, she identifies & locates Next of Kin & DNA-eligible family members of our Nation's unaccounted-for Heroes.
+She also accepts individual and legal client work.

-She and husband Rus reside in the small town of Vidalia in south-central Georgia, about 90 miles from Savannah.
+She resides with husband Rus and her three sons and their families in the small town of Vidalia (home of the sweet Vidalia Onion®) in south-central Georgia, about 90 miles from Savannah.

 Lori is the owner of Southern Genealogist, LLC. and has been researching since 1984.
 An old photograph where someone had written on the back, “Remember me–tho my face you can not see,” spurred her interest.
 Lori wanted to know who the woman was, and she wanted to remember her!
 Lori loves to piece together the details that make up a person’s life.
 All of our ancestors left clues to their everyday life in the records and photos they created.

 Lori holds the Certified Genealogist® (CG) credential.
 Her background is in Southern research and some Midwest research.
-Lori's company and The Georgia Genealogist, Inc. partner to work with the DPAA project.
+Lori's company and Yvonne's company. partner to work with the DPAA project.